 The noise and onslaught did quiet one day, but when I looked up I was a quiet observer.
 I was the poetry orphan writing my orphaned poems set on a journey to find a self more joyous, witty, and strong.
 A life lived would be a life where the words would one day scream truths, clearly with feet firmly grounded and eyes fiercely content.

 Of Consequence, a retrospective collection of poetry, is a collection of previously published poetry on this website and additional writings described as “explor[ing] the struggle between hope and disillusionment, using a blend of fantastical imagery and stark realism.”
-I hope you enjoy this prelude to Poetry Orphan, a collection of poetry and writings to be published in 2015.
+I hope you enjoy this prelude to Poetry Orphan, a collection of upcoming and ongoing poetry and writings.

 I will continue to publish on the website my musings on writing, living with chronic illness, and the occasional poem…